Icelle/icelle.github.io/source/_posts/2013-11-03-first-post.markdown

 NoMethodError: undefined method 'num' for #<Die:0x007fdde294b778 @num=1, @color="yellow">
 ```

-  We can see the object has `@num=1, @color="yellow"` (Ruby is calling the inspect method on the object, which irb is returnign) in it, but we just can't retrieve and use it.
+  We can see the object has `@num=1, @color="yellow"` (Ruby is calling the inspect method on the object, which irb is returning) in it, but we can't retrieve and use it.
 To do that, we can use a Ruby construct: `attr_accessor`.
 This construct is a shortcut given to us by the Ruby Gods to help us with our code crafting.

   `attr_accessor` provides two methods automatically for the developer: a 'getter' method and a 'setter' method.
 The sole purpose of the getter is to read/return the value of a particular instance variable.
 The setter, on the other hand, assigns/sets the value for a particular instance variable.
 When we write,